Course

 • Generation Y (1978-1991):

-- Tech savvy, understand the power of text and social media (8).
+• Tech savvy understands the power of text and social media.
+(8)

-No matter what generation you fall into, it is important to understand different personalities and their learning styles.
+Regardless of what generation you fall into, it is important to understand and respect the different personalities and learning styles of everyone.

-Following, as the prevalence of social networking platforms continue to rise, it is important for nurses to understand the ethics of social media.
-Issues of privacy confidentiality and anonymity are ethical concerns when mixing personal and professional information on a social media platform; it is also important to note that most healthcare facilities have strict policies regarding social media.
+As the prevalence of social networking platforms continues to rise, nurses need to understand the ethics of social media.
+Issues of privacy confidentiality and anonymity are ethical concerns when mixing personal and professional information on a social media platform.
+It is also important to note that most healthcare facilities have strict policies regarding social media.

 End-of-Life

-With recent societal and technological advancements in science and medicine, choices involving both life and death are seeming to become more complicated.
-As a result of this worldwide controversy in healthcare, many nurses nation-wide are now forced to deal with this ethical dilemma head on (10).
-There are and will be many debates as to the ethical issues involved in physician -assisted suicide and something on the forefront for nursing to consider.
+With recent societal and technological advancements in science and medicine, choices involving both life and death seem to become more complicated.
+As a result of this worldwide controversy in healthcare, many nurses nationwide are now forced to deal with this ethical dilemma head-on (10).
+There are and will be many debates as to the ethical issues involved in physician-assisted suicide and something on the forefront for nursing to consider.

 Quiz Questions